 We have put in place appropriate technical and organisational security measures to meet the requirements of accountability.
 These include:

-The appointment of a Data Protection Officer, Veritau, which provides reports to the Board of Governors or Trustees.
+The appointment of a Data Protection Officer, Veritau, which provides reports to the Board of Governors.

 Taking a data protection by design and default approach to our processing activities, including the use of risk assessments.